 Once they give you a date, take a shot at shortening the sales cycle.

 “Mr. Prospect, if there was anything I could do to help (mention the pain point) sooner, what would it be?”

 They may say, “There’s nothing,” or they may say there is something you can do.

 Either way, you will now know where you stand and what needs to happen next.

 Having a game plan designed to IDENTIFY and HANDLE sure beats the “just checking in” routine and hoping for the best.

-Quick Note: Another primary reason salespeople get this type of response is that they miscategorized the prospect’s role in the decision-making process.
+Quick Note: Salespeople get this type of response because they miscategorize the prospect’s role in the decision-making process.

-This is why it is so important to follow a strategic sales process that ensures you cover all your bases to no longer have to fall into these sales traps.
+This is why it is so important to follow a strategic sales process that ensures you cover all your bases to avoid falling into these sales traps.